• Skip to primary navigation

 • Import content to any post type and map data to custom fields if needed.

-To start importing content, all you need is WP RSS Aggregator and the Feed to Post add-on.
+To start importing content, all you need is WP RSS Aggregator and the Feed to Post feature.

 For the best value, though, you should go with the WP RSS Aggregator Pro plan.
 Not only does this plan include the Feed to Post add-on, but it also includes: